 To what degree do you conform to the accessibility standard stated in the previous section?
 Sometimes there are justifiable reasons to not fully conform.
 You can indicate parts that do not yet fully conform, including guidance on how users can find help, in later sections of this form.

 Sometimes you may be applying more accessibility requirements than those specified in the accessibility standard stated above.
-For example, you may be providing sign language videos or real-time captioning for live media.
+For example, you may be providing sign language videos or context-sensitive help for functionality.
 Here you can list these additional accessibility requirements.

 In which ways can users can get in touch with your organization when they encounter an accessibility barrier?
 Ideally you should provide more than one option.
 Also indicate the duration after which users can expect a response from your organization.